Commercial Loan Documentation Training

 Lenders and senior managers with duties and responsibilities including approving loans would benefit.
 Others involved in the underwriting, approval and monitoring process such as loan portfolio managers, commercial lenders, credit analysts, credit review auditors, regulators, other financial professions seeking a high level of education in preserving quality lending assets would also benefit from the training.

-The Commercial Loan Documentation Training program consists of three (3) sessions offered as live webinars or via DL format (available on-line); and updated as needed to reflect changes in prudent banking practices, regulations and market conditions.
+The Commercial Loan Documentation Training program consists of three (3) sessions offered as live webinars or via On-Demamd format (available on-line); and updated as needed to reflect changes in prudent banking practices, regulations and market conditions.

 WHAT YOU'LL LEARN

 The training sessions offer a clear, concise and comprehensive program to equip each participant with an understanding of how effective loan documents can compliment their strong analytical, underwriting and evaluation skills already employed in structuring loans to meet customers’ needs.

 Session One: “What’s the Deal?”
 Provides a clear understanding of how fundamental concepts used to structure deals are carried through to each loan’s documentation.

 - How each loan’s purpose serves as the key starting point – Where are the proceeds going?

 - Role of the primary source of repayment in loan structure and documentation – Primary Risk